Matt Harvey reportedly out late partying the night before his suspension

 If Harvey was partying, it doesn’t mean he was hungover or lying about his migraine (the reported reason he gave to the Mets for his absence).
 But it certainly casts doubt on it, and on the rest of the timeline.
 If this report is true (Page Six is a gossip site, which is important to keep in mind), we have no idea if the Mets knew anything about it on Saturday/Sunday, or if the team found out when GM Terry Collins picked up his copy of the New York Post once he got to work.

 One thing is true: Harvey’s three-game suspension ends on Tuesday.
-And with everything that’s happened and been reported in the press, something tells me it might be a little awkward in the Mets clubhouse.
+And with everything that’s happened and been reported in the media, things might get a little awkward in the Mets clubhouse.

 – – – – – –